 Submissions are accepted on a rolling basis.
-Articles and book reviews typically run from 400 to 1,000 words, while research essays typically run between 1,200 and 2,000 words.
+Articles and book reviews should be between 400 to 1,000 words, while research papers can be up to 2,000 words.
 All submissions must be original.
 Reprints in other publications may be possible and will be discussed case-by-case.
 Submissions may be sent to: firstname.lastname@example.org

 Types of submissions considered: